deadlykam/CodeOptPro_Godot/README.md

     - c. **set_active(bool) void** - This method enables/disables the update object.
 So if any flags that are going to be used for activation check must be able to be updated by this function.
     - d. **is_active() bool** - This method checks if the update object is active or NOT.
 If it is NOT active then the update manager will NOT call it's _update(float)_ method.
 Again use a separate flag that will be used to check for activation.

-The last two methods can be ignored and NEVER be called by any script or overridden.
+The last two methods can be ignored and should NEVER be called by any script or overridden.
 These are used by the _Auto Setup_ plugin for automation.
 I have commented extensively here to avoid any errors.
 Also you can change the extension of the script to anything else you want but as long as the object is a child of Node then it will be fine.
 Below is an example script of a global update object called _update_object1.gd_.
 ```
 @tool
 extends Node